apache/druid/docs/tutorials/tutorial-jupyter-docker.md

 ```

 ### Start Kafka and Jupyter
-If you already have Druid running locally, you can run only Kafka and Jupyter in the Docker Compose environment to complete the tutorials.
+If you already have Druid running externally, you can run only Kafka and Jupyter in the Docker Compose environment to complete the tutorials.

 In the same directory as `docker-compose.yaml` and `environment`, start the application: